AMERICANS WITH DISABILITIES ACT

 begin, for review: firstname.lastname@example.org or return to room 239 in the Scharbauer Student Center.

-- After the counselors review your requests, you will be contacted to discuss disabilities and accommodations for the upcoming semester.
+be contacted to discuss disabilities and accommodations for the upcoming semester.

 Note: Accommodations must be requested each semester.

 The goal of Midland College is to help students achieve their educational goals.
 Students have certain rights and responsibilities, Student Rights & Responsibilities section of the Midland College catalog.